 - Use face makeup instead of masks, which can cover their eyes and make it hard to see.

 BE SAFE WHILE OUT AND ABOUT – To maximize safety for the trick or treaters, plan a route ahead of time.
 Make sure adults know where children are going.
 If the children are young, a parent or responsible adult should accompany them as they walk through the neighborhood.
 Here are more safety tips to follow as children go from house to house:

 - Visit only the homes that have a porch light on.

 - Walk only on the sidewalks, not in the street.
 If no sidewalk is available, walk at the edge of the roadway, facing traffic.

 - Look both ways before crossing the street, and cross only at the corner.

 - Don’t cut across yards or use alleys.

 - Don’t cross between parked cars.

 - Be cautious around strange animals, especially dogs.

-GREETING TRICK OR TREATERS – For those who expect to welcome trick-or-treaters at their door, they can make sure it’s fun for everyone by following a few tips:
+GREETING TRICK OR TREATERS – For those who expect to welcome trick-or-treaters, they can make sure it’s fun for everyone by following a few tips: